 The future is OCR

-In addition, the applications are very varied, making it possible to use them in any type of company, perhaps some will only interest on you to file your documentation (invoices, customer data, contracts …) while others will rely more on this technology and will use it to offer new and more innovative services to its customers.
+In addition, the uses are very varied, making it possible to use them in any type of company, perhaps some will only interest on you to file your documentation (invoices, customer data, contracts …) while others will rely more on this technology and will use it to offer new and more innovative services to its customers.

 Surely in the future we will see new applications that will continue to take advantage of OCR technology.
 In addition, it will continue to improve over time and its accuracy will be even greater, allowing the scanning of more complicated documents to read.